rzzzwilson/PythonEtudes/From_CLI_to_GUI/From_CLI_to_GUI.13.rst

 and the program is more user-friendly.

 When we run the program note that the "=" button is disables - trying to press it does nothing.
-Here's the program after we have entered one number only:
+Here is the program after we have entered one number only:

 .. image:: From_CLI_to_GUI/From_CLI_to_GUI.13.0.png